va3c/viewer/va3c-hacker/read-dev-notes.md

 Yesterday spent a lot of time on what I am calling the pre-processor.
 This is when you can get the content of a file and modify it using regex before adding it as an iframe.

 Using this capability, makes it possible to add 'preserveDrawingBuffer: true' to the renderer before it loads

+Hacker is shaping up to be some short of content delivery mechanism.
+Willgive you access to, say, maps, aircraft, stl files, equations and more
+The user interface will guide you as to what is possible because text is so easy to add and edit.
+Because the app is just a simple messaging system, code seems to be very easy to add.
+It will be fun to see if the code can grow to many thousands of like and still be so easy to augment

 2014-11-23 ~ Theo